-Processing tasks run best on CPU rather than GPU and thrive on a high memory to core ratio, so we focused on memory-optimized instances for the AWS SageMaker and Azure Machine Learning processing instances.
+Processing tasks run best on CPU rather than GPU and thrive on a high memory to core ratio,3 so we focused on memory-optimized instances for the AWS SageMaker and Azure Machine Learning processing instances.
 Our target was at least 64vCPU, 1,000GiB memory, and 7,000 GB storage, which the Azure Machine Learning M64 processing instance closely matched with 64vCPU, 1,000GiB memory and 7,168GiB of temporary drive space.
 AWS SageMaker memory-optimized processing instances didn't offer an instance matching our specification, so instead we selected a pair of ml.r5.16xlarge SageMaker memory-optimized processing instances with a combined 1,024GiB of memory.
-Together these SageMaker instances exceed our needs with double the vCPU capacity and almost twice the storage capacity (with EBS storage) of our targets and of the Azure Machine Learning instance.
+Together these SageMaker instances exceed our needs with double the vCPU capacity of our targets and of the Azure Machine Learning instance.